jad6/Project-Euler/README.md

 # Project Euler - Swift Playground Book

-This book contains the problems from the excellent website [Project Euler](https://projecteuler.net) and brings them to Swift Playground Books.
+This book contains the problems from the excellent website [Project Euler](https://projecteuler.net) and brings them to [Swift Playgrounds](http://www.apple.com/swift/playgrounds/).

 Each problem has its own page that you can solve using Swift.
 These pages are found in the four chapters of the book: